twirphp/twirp/docs/advanced/http-headers.rst

 Twirp client responses are structs that depend only on the protobuf response.
 HTTP headers can not be used by the Twirp client in any way.

-However, remember that the TwirPHP client is instantiated with an `HTTPlug`_ client, which can be anything that implements the minimal interface.
+However, remember that the TwirPHP client is instantiated with a `PSR-18`_ HTTP client, which can be anything that implements the minimal interface.
-For example you could configure a `PluginClient`_ and read the headers in a plugin.
+For example you could configure an `HTTPlug`_ `PluginClient`_ and read the headers in a plugin.

 Server side